Ito-Matsuda/artifactory-cleanup/scripts/4-get-vulnerable/README.md

 4-violationscheck.json: The JSON file we send to artifactory xray to filter on what severity we are searching for.
 This currently looks for artifacts that have a 'critical' vulnerability (may need to change filter / this file).

+# Process
+Send a .json containing the query to search for in xray violations.
+Currently looks for `Critical` vulnerabilities.
+Using the output from that step, parse it into something useful (image paths) that we can use to compare with the image names present in the cluster.

+The following is possibly a *temporary* step as I'm not sure what the output on our artifactory deployment will be. ie) it has the leading `default/` before the path

 # Output

 4-violations.json: The result of using 4-violationscheck.json.
 Difficult to use so we parse it into the next output file

-X-impacted-artifacts.txt: Parsed list of the images (their paths) that are afflicted with a Critical vulnerability
+4C-formatted-impacted-artifacts.txt: Parsed list of the images (their paths) that are afflicted with a Critical vulnerability

 # Old thoughts / Ramblings